 The word here to focus on is ‘capable’ because that’s technically what HDMI 2.1 allows.
 Truthfully though, the big goal for both Sony and Microsoft’s consoles is 4K gaming and currently only a relatively small number of games can even make the most of that.

 8K gaming isn’t even possible on some of the beefiest PC gaming rigs, making this a serious pipe dream for this generation of consoles.
 The budget restraints on PS5 and Xbox Series X hardware mean that 4K gaming will continue to be the aim for both boxes for the foreseeable future.

-It is important to note, though that it’s still not a bad idea to check out the best 8K TVs.
-They are gradually becoming cheaper, and they're also the best way to make sure that your 4K games or videos look their best, because they include all of the most advanced image technology.
+It is important to note though that it’s still not a bad idea to check out the best 8K TVs.
+They are gradually becoming cheaper, and they're also the best way to make sure that your 4K games or videos look their best, because they include the most advanced image technology.
 You’ll just need to make sure there’s an HDMI 2.1 port so you can make the most of VRR, ALLM, and 4K gaming at 120Hz.